fxgsell/GG-Config-Tool/README.md

     cd GG-Config-Tool
     sudo ./install.sh

-## Optionally
+### Optionally

-You can install the agent without the dependencies for ML @Edge like OpenCV and MXNet.
+You can choose to install the agent without the dependencies for ML @Edge like OpenCV and MXNet.

     sudo ./install.sh --no-dependencies

+## Post-Install

+You can now configure the device from the webUI, just double click on the button Vol+ and connect to it's IP via a web browser. *In future versions of the tool this should create a Wifi Network to let you configure the device network configuration*

+![Jetson configuration][ui]

+[ui]: ./static/images/ui.png "Jetson configuration UI"